Al-Yasa/Neighborhood-Map-Udacity/README.md

 ## Usage

-You can run the app locally.
+You can run the app locally or online.

+If you want to run online you have to visit this project on [GitHub Pages](https://al-yasa.github.io/Neighborhood-Map-Udacity/ "Neighborhood Map - Belhenniche Al-Yasa'").

 If you want to run locally you have to download the app first: